TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 >**Note**: If you still have "UseRandomDeviceID=true" set, your new digital twin will be gone after you restart your host.
 We do recommend that you change this to "false" now for the remainder of the tutorial.

-To add add an endpoint D-Thing:
+To add an endpoint D-Thing:

 1) Click on the "Devices/Network Status" tile in the NMI
 2) Then click on "Add new Network Service"